Public Lands

 Western Public Lands and the Evolving Management Landscape (2020)

-Offering a primer on western public land management law
+These book chapters offer a primer on western public land management law.

 The Trump Administration and Lessons Not Learned from Prior Monument Modifications (2019)